nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v2.processorenrichers.tfsnodestructure.md

   defaultValue: '{}'
 - parameterName: Enabled
   type: Boolean
-  description: For internal use
+  description: If enabled this will run this migrator
-  defaultValue: missng XML code comments
+  defaultValue: true
 - parameterName: IterationMaps
   type: Dictionary
   description: Remapping rules for iteration paths, implemented with regular expressions.
 The rules apply with a higher priority than the `PrefixProjectToNodes`, that is, if no rule matches the path and the `PrefixProjectToNodes` option is enabled, then the old `PrefixProjectToNodes` behavior is applied.